JochemTolsma/SNA-4-Social-Scientists/docs/025-Dyads.md

 ### Conclusion hypo2

+---

 ## Assignment

 1. Look in the literature for other measures of opinion homophily.
-Try to apply this measure to construct a similar table as \@ref(Descriptives).
+Try to apply this measure to construct a similar table as \@ref(descriptives).
+2. Have a look at the detailed results of the RI-CLPM estimated for hypothesis 1.
+Could you conclude, based on the error-covariance and/or error-correlation between the opinions of the spouses that opinion homophily increased?
+Motivate your answer.
+3. Have a look at the detailed results of the LT-RI-CLPM and focus on the variance and covariance of the random slopes of the partners.
+What does this tell you about opinion homophily within partners?
+Motivate your answer.
-2. You that sections \@ref(Conclusion-hypo1) and \@ref(Conclusion-hypo2) are empty.
+4. You see that sections \@ref(conclusion-hypo1) and \@ref(conclusion-hypo2) are empty.
 Please fill in the blanks.
 Motivate your answer and discuss both selection and influence.
 3. You could argue that influence is only possible if people differ initially.
 Please select couples who are dissimilar at *within-time 1* and do the descriptive and analysis part again.
 Of course, of course, not for all dependent variables and modelling specifications.
 Pick one dependent and focus on the **RI-CLPM**.
-4. Please test if influence processes depend on educational attainment:
-  - formulate a hypothesis
+4. Please test if influence processes depend on educational attainment.
+Thus, formulate a hypothesis and test this hypothesis.
-  - test this hypothesis

 ---